 - Shale rock

 - A fine-grained sedimentary rock formed from mud.
 Black shale rock is rich in natural oil and gas, but it is difficult to remove.

 - A layer of water which is held underground in soil or rock crevices.
 It is often used as local drinking water.

 - Swimming pools

 - Around 10 million gallons of water.

 - Simon Blevins, Richard Roberts and Rich Loizou were the the first environmental protesters to be imprisoned in the UK since 1932.
-They had climbed on lorries outside the Lancashire fracking site in a protest that lasted for around 100 hours in July 2017.
+They had climbed onto lorries outside the Lancashire fracking site, in a protest that lasted for around 100 hours in July 2017.

 - This is the threshold that countries promised to try to limit global warming to in the 2015 Paris Agreement.